CarloLucibello/GraphVisualize.jl/README.md

 rem_vertex!(g, 3)       # the plot is updated
 add_vertex!(g)          # the plot is updated

+# have fun moving the vertex around

-# manually close the window before next commands
+# now close the window

 obs = plot(g, observe=false)   # a windows pops up displaying g
 add_edge!(g, 3, 7)      # the plot is NOT updated
 push!(obs, g)           # the plot is updated
 ...

 ```